ben-razor/vega-guide/GraphQL-Guides/apps/vega-walkthrough/src/markdown/traders.md

 ### Trader Information

-In the [Vega Protocol](https://vega.xyz/) each party is identified by their **public key**.
+In the <a href="https://vega.xyz/" targcet="_blank">Vega Protocol</a> each party is identified by their **public key**.
 The keys are generated and stored by a **wallet**.
 Traders may have more than one public key.
 A **party** is an entity represented by a public key, that trades on the system.

-This query gets information about the traders on the system.
+Click run to get the public keys of the traders on the system.

+#### Query Arguments

 You may want to see the trades that you or another party has performed.

+Arguments are passed in brackets after the object name in the form **name(field: value)**.

 Try the following:

 ```
 {